Can you explain why Journeys must be completed before earning the

 better prepared to develop, plan, and implement the Take Action

 How do you define a

-Journey awards and her Journey is considered complete.
+Journey award and their Journey is considered complete.

-How are the guidelines for the Bronze, Silver, and Gold Awards
+How are the guidelines for the Bronze Award different from those

-projects related to Journeys give girls predetermined themes for their
+Journeys give girls predetermined themes for their projects.
+But Take

-projects.
-But Take Action projects for Girl Scouting’s highest awards
+Action projects for Girl Scouting’s Bronze Award have no predesigned

-How many hours of involvement are needed to earn each of the
+How many hours of involvement are needed to earn the Bronze

 Each project is unique, so the time necessary to